 By depending on another third-party service, you are baking another potential failure point into your website, on top of whatever plugin you use to display the RSS feed data on your site.
 Whether it’s a company shutting down a server, changing the product features they offer, downtime or bugs in their feed, it will affect your website, the content you want to serve and your visitors’ experience.
 We’ve seen Yahoo Pipes shutdown in 2015, eBay RSS shutdown in 2020, and Auction Request in 2021; RSS Ground is still running, but you have to ask, for how long?

 Third-party RSS eBay feed services cost

-For example RSS Ground only allows you to curate 10 private feeds on their free tier.
+Adding another middleman service into your strategy is adding yet another outgoing cost.
+RSS Ground only allows you to curate 10 private feeds on their free tier.
 You will need to pay a monthly subscription to have more.
 Other services are likely to be similar, as there will be costs involved in running and maintaining such a service.

 Your ability to filter the items you want in your feed and what data per item returned is limited by what the third-party service you use can offer.
 RSS Ground oddly doesn’t let you search for multiple keywords.
 It also doesn’t return details of bids, auction end time, current auction price, buy-it-now or best offer options, whether it’s a store or private individual and so on.

 If you have the coding skills and time, then you could develop your own integration with the eBay API.
 You just need to get yourself signed up to the eBay developer program, build your app or WordPress plugin to utilise the eBay API and generate nice-looking HTML to display results, set up the necessary access tokens, setup appropriate caching mechanisms to keep your site loading fast and avoid exceeding eBay call limits, sanitise input to avoid security issues, plus a bunch of other stuff I’ve glossed over.
 Shouldn’t take you too long…